ethereum/ethereum-org-website/src/content/developers/docs/storage/index.md

 - [Crust Network](https://crust.network)

 ### Additional considerations {#additional-consideration}
+SWARM is a decentralised data storage and distribution technology with a storage incentive system and a storage rent price oracle.

 IPFS is a distributed system for storing and accessing files, websites, applications, and data.
 It doesn't have a built-in incentive scheme, but can instead be used with any of the contract-based incentive solutions above for longer-term persistence.
 Another way to persist data on IPFS is to work with a pinning service, which will "pin" your data for you.
 You can even run your own IPFS node and contribute to the network to persist your and/or other's data for free!